Mass of the Lord's Supper: Stripping of the Altar

 On Maundy Thursday, the chancels of churches are traditionally stripped, with the altar often being draped with black paraments, in preparation for Good Friday.

 In the Methodist Churches, the chancel is stripped of any decorations, such as flowers and candles.
 Aside from depictions of the Stations of the Cross, other images, such as the cross, continue to be veiled in black or purple.

 At the conclusion of the Maundy Thursday liturgy in Lutheran Churches, "the altar, lectern and pulpit are left bare until Easter to symbolize the humiliation and barrenness of the cross."

 In Anglican Churches, this ceremony is also performed at the conclusion of Maundy Thursday services, "in which all appointments, linens, and paraments are removed from the altar and chancel in preparation for Good Friday."

 In the Catholic Church, the form of the Roman Rite in use before 1955 had no washing of the feet, which could instead be done in a separate later ceremony, and the Mass concluded with a ritual stripping of all altars, except the altar of repose, but leaving the cross and candlesticks.
 This was done to the accompaniment of Psalm 21 (Vulgate) (Deus, Deus meus) preceded and followed by the antiphon "Diviserunt sibi vestimenta mea: et super vestem meam miserunt sortem" (They divided my clothes among them and cast lots for my garment).
+The reading from 1 Corinthians 11 covers more verses (20-32), including verses 27-32 which are completely absent from the new lectionary.
 In the Catholic Church, since 1955, the altar is stripped bare without ceremony later.